gregra81/connect-chaotic-response/README.md

 };

-// Create a new chaoticResponse, with the above options const ChaoticResponse = new chaoticResponse(options);
+// Create a new chaoticResponse, with the above options const chaoticResponse = new ChaoticResponse(options);

-// wire your app with the Chaoutic middleware app.use(ChaoticResponse.middleware);
+// wire your app with the Chaoutic middleware app.use(chaoticResponse.middleware);
 ```

 ### Callback for error responses
 By default the middleware doesn't call `next()` for an error response and simply returns an error.
 If you require to
-run a function that is fired whenever an error occurs, you can add you callback function by setting the ChaoticResponse.callbackOnError.
+run a function that is fired whenever an error occurs, you can add you callback function by setting the `ChaoticResponse.callbackOnError`.

 ## Contributing